 Once you have captured an objective, mark it as yours with an appropriate model or token (a flag is ideal!).
-It will remain under your control as long as you have a friendly unit within scoring distance of it, or until an enemy unit captures it, as described above.
+It will remain under your control until the end of the game, or until an enemy unit captures it back, as described above.